Chaotic properties for billiards in circular polygons: Proof of Proposition

 \section{Proof of Proposition~\ref{prop:Optimalc}}

 Fix any $p \in \Nset$.
 We look for the optimal value of $c_\star(p) > 0$ such that

-Therefore, we want to count as many integer points in $P^{(p)} \subset \Rset^{n+1}$ whose coordinates sum $q \in \Nset$ as possible.
+Therefore, we want to count as many integer points as possible in $P^{(p)} \subset \Rset^{n+1}$ whose coordinates sum $q \in \Nset$.
 We shall put these points in a 1-to-1 correspondence with the integer points of a $q$-dilated bounded convex polytope of $\Rset^n$ by means of a projection.

 We shall use a lower bound established by Wills~\cite{Wills1973}.
 Let us briefly describe it.
 If $t > 0$ and $P \subset \Rset^n$, then $tP = \{ y\xv : \xv \in P \}$ and $P/t = \{ \xv/t : \xv \in P \}$ are the \emph{$t$-dilation} and \emph{$t$-contraction} of $P$.
 The \emph{inradius} $\varrho(K)$ of a proper compact convex set $K \subset \Rset^n$ is the biggest number $\varrho > 0$ such that $K$ contains a ball of radius $\varrho$.
 Note that $0 < \varrho(K) < \infty$ for any proper compact $K$.